WET BASEMENT AND CRAWL SPACE

 House plans and landscaping should be

 the foundation wall--areas where rainfall has no place to

 flow away except by ponding and soaking into the soil near

 the foundation wall.
-Areas bounded by the front
+Flowerbeds and mulched landscape areas bounded by the front

 entrance/sidewalk/garage/driveway are especially vulnerable

 to trapped pockets of surface water which easily soaks into the soil next to the foundation wall.

 and lakes should be checked for historic or calculated flood